 - Minor traffic offences can result in on-the-spot fines.

-- UK driving licences are perfectly acceptable to use and you probably won’t need an IDP
+- UK driving licences are perfectly acceptable to use and you won’t need an IDP

 Speed limits in the Netherlands